Things to do in Prešov region – 30 places to visit

 Bardejov is another historic pearl of northern Slovakia.
 The city is full of monuments dating from various periods of its history.
 The first mention of Bardejov dates back to 1241.
 In 1376 it became a free royal town.

-During the 14th and 15th centuries, it was famous as an important center of the craft.
+During the 14th and 15th centuries, it was famous as an important centre of the craft.
 The biggest development of the town started in the 18th century when the local mineral springs were found and being used.
 Its spa resort known as Bardejovské kúpele is currently among the most popular parts of the city.

 Town Hall Square in Bardejov, Prešov region, Slovakia by Krokodyl